Haarika701/Haarika-Ramadugu/README.md

 <!-- I’m excited to share my eCommerce support experience with my new expertise in programming to launch a new career as a developer!!  -->
 <p align="center">
   <samp>
- Hi there!
-My name is Haarika Ramadugu and I am a Full-Stack Jr. Software Developer from San Jose,CA. I graduated from Flatiron School's full-immersive software engineering bootcamp in January 2022 and have a passion for building web applications as well as good analytical skills for technical problem solving.
-With a background in IT and eCommerce Support,, I can relate to both the customer feedbacks and engineers’ struggles.
-I am excited to combine my problem-solving skills and working with customers with my new software development skills!
+ I am a Computer Science engineering graduate with semi-technical Support Associate experience for an e-commerce giant in India.
+While working with engineers to solve customer issues, I gained insights into software development and wanted to move back into software development.
+Once I came to the US after marriage, I started brushing up my JAVA skills.
+While I waited to clear the visa hurdles, I learned to build java web applications.
+Then I enrolled in Flatiron School, where I added to my repertoire new skills.
+This Bootcamp bought me up to speed with the latest software trends.
+My life came full circle when I used the support experience in planning and layouts of my flatiron projects.
+I am eager to use these skills and experiences to create value in developing world-class products.

   </samp>
   </p>
   <br>
   <p align="center">
    <samp>
-   When I'm not coding, you can find me baking, hiking and reading books.
+   When I'm not coding, you can find me baking,going for runs,hiking and reading books.
     </samp>
   <br>
   <br><br>